• Skip to main content

 Managing Your IRS Installment Agreement

 You can also request changes to your payment agreement online.
 The IRS charges $10 to revise your payment plan — low-income taxpayers can make revisions for free.
+For example, you can change your payment date or banking details online.
+You can also change your payment amount as long as the new amount works

 How to Avoid Going into Default on Your Installment Agreement